 “In general, all the proteins in bone broth are strongly anti-inflammatory.
 This may actually be why some of them are so helpful in treating osteoarthritis (an inflammatory autoimmune disease), leaky gut (an inflammatory precursor to autoimmune diseases), and other chronic inflammatory conditions like joint pain or fatty liver disease.” —Paleo Leap

 Shiitake mushrooms contain compounds that may lower cholesterol, boost immune function, and fight cancer.
 Just don’t go breading and frying them.

-Now you’ve got plenty of good reasons to eat a more anti-inflammatory diet—and you don’t want to hamper your efforts by loading up on a bunch of foods that actually cause inflammation.
+Now you’ve got plenty of good reasons to eat a more anti-inflammatory diet and natural anti-inflammatory foods in general.
+You don’t want to hamper your efforts by loading up on a bunch of foods that actually cause inflammation.
 One of the biggest culprits is refined sugar found in processed foods.
 Trans fats should be avoided too—they breed bad cholesterol (LDL), inflame arteries, and welcome free radicals into the body.